-The term “corporate governance” refers to responsible corporate management and control aimed at long-term value creation.
-Key aspects of good corporate governance are efficient co-operation between the Executive Board and the Supervisory Board, respect for shareholder interests, and openness and transparency in corporate communications.
+The term corporate governance stands for responsible management and control of companies geared to long-term value creation.
+Key aspects of good corporate governance include efficient cooperation between the Executive Board and Supervisory Board, respect for shareholder interests, and openness and transparency in corporate communications.

-Masterflex SE is a European stock corporation.
-In line with the SE Ordinance, the law of the stock company according to German law also applies.
-Accordingly, the Company is managed by the Executive Board and the Supervisory Board.
+Masterflex SE is a European stock corporation to which, according to the SE Regulation, the law of the stock corporation under German law applies in addition.
+Accordingly, the management of the company is carried out by the Executive Board and the Supervisory Board.
 Corporate governance has a high priority for Masterflex SE.
-From the very beginning, the Executive Board and the Supervisory Board have worked closely together from the very start in the best interests of the Company and have maintained intensive and on-going dialogue on the Company’s development.
+From the very beginning, the Executive Board and the Supervisory Board have worked closely together for the benefit of the company and have maintained an intensive and continuous dialog about the company's development.

-The Code (German Corporate Governance Code of December 16, 2019), also in its revised and restructured version, presents essential statutory regulations for the management and supervision of German listed stock corporations and contains internationally and nationally recognized standards of good and responsible corporate governance (consisting of so-called recommendations and suggestions).
+The Code (German Corporate Governance Code of December 16, 2019) sets out essential statutory regulations for the management and supervision of German listed stock corporations and contains internationally and nationally recognized standards of good and responsible corporate governance (consisting of so-called recommendations and suggestions).
 The Code is intended to make the German corporate governance system transparent and comprehensible.
-The legal regulations presented in the Codex are to be observed and complied with by the company without exception.
-The company may deviate from the recommendations contained in the Code.
-Such deviations are expressly provided for in the preamble of the Code and serve the best possible corporate governance through self-regulation and transparent declaration of the Code's contents.
+The statutory provisions set out in the Code must be observed and complied with by the Company without exception.
+The Company may deviate from the recommendations contained in the Code.
+Such deviations are expressly provided for in the preamble to the Code and serve the best possible corporate governance through self-regulation and transparent explanation of the Code's contents.

-A so-called claw-back was not agreed with the members of the Board of Management, as from the point of view of the Company and in view of its previous management structure, this would not have a separate behavioral control effect, but would regularly result in an increase in remuneration from a risk perspective.
+A so-called claw-back was not agreed with the members of the Executive Board, as from the point of view of the Company and in view of its previous management structure this would not have any separate effect on behavior, but from a risk perspective would regularly result in an increase in compensation.

-With a total of three members, the Masterflex SE Supervisory Board is deliberately kept small in order to allow resolutions to be passed quickly, efficiently and flexibly through streamlined structures, as is the case throughout the Group.
-The appointment of recognised experts to the Supervisory Board with recognized experts is an important basis for Masterflex SE to work together in continuous dialog to set the course for successful company growth through continual dialogue.
-In this context, establishing committees, which would also be required to have three members from the Supervisory Board, does not make sense against this background.
+With three members, the Supervisory Board of Masterflex SE has so far been kept deliberately small in order to be able to pass resolutions efficiently, quickly and flexibly through lean structures - as is the case throughout the Group.
+The composition of the Supervisory Board with recognized experts is an important basis for Masterflex SE to work together in continuous dialog to set the course for successful corporate development.
+The establishment of committees, which would also have to be staffed with at least three members of the Supervisory Board, does not make sense against this background.

 The long-term variable compensation (LTI) of the Executive Board members is not greater than the short-term variable compensation (STI) and is not share-based or invested in shares.
-The members of the Executive Board already hold a significant share in the Company's capital stock, which is why the long-term orientation of the variable compensation based on the performance of the shareholding, as intended by the Code, is guaranteed in any case.
-As before, after three years, the members of the Executive Board can dispose of the variable amounts granted as LTI with continuous performance measurement over the entire assessment period, which also continues to reflect the characteristic of multi-year ownership.
+The members of the Executive Board of the Company already hold a significant share in the Company's capital stock, which is why the long-term orientation of the variable compensation on the basis of the performance of the shareholding, as intended by the Code, is ensured in any case.
+As before, the members of the Executive Board can dispose of the variable amounts granted as LTI after three years, subject to continuous performance measurement over the entire assessment period, which also continues to reflect the characteristic of multi-year performance.

-As in the past, a change of control regulation is planned with the members of the Board of Management, which in the past also complied with a recommendation of the Code, which the Company still considers to be reasonable in the future.
-There will be no offsetting of payments in respect of a post-contractual non-competition clause agreed with the Company will not be credited.
-There is also no crediting of compensation for external Supervisory Board mandates outside the Group, although the number of such mandates is limited and requires the prior approval of the Supervisory Board, which must also be notified of the compensation.
+As in the past, a change of control arrangement is provided for with the members of the Executive Board, which in the past also corresponded to a recommendation of the Code that the Company continues to regard as reasonable in the future.
+There will be no offsetting of payments in respect of a post-contractual non-competition clause agreed with the Company.
+There is also no offsetting of compensation for Supervisory Board mandates outside the Group, although the number of such mandates is limited and requires the prior approval of the Supervisory Board, which must also be notified of the compensation.